slugoguls/vulkanEngine/README.md

-# Vulkan Game Engine
+# Vulkan Engine

-This is a basic Vulkan game engine, based on the [vkguide.dev](https://vkguide.dev/) template, demonstrating core Vulkan rendering concepts and modern C++ practices.
+This is a basic Vulkan engine, based on the [vkguide.dev](https://vkguide.dev/) template, demonstrating core Vulkan rendering concepts and modern C++ practices.

 ![SpaceBlock](ss.png)